 The toilet is connected to the pressurized fresh water system.
 A single lever arrangement controls the flushing and the flow of water into the bowl.
 Most RV toilets are designed to function with a smaller amount of water than household toilets.
-Unnecessary, frequent flushing of the toilet will quickly deplete your fresh water supply and fill the cassette holding tank.
-If the cassette holding tank becomes full, the toilet cannot be used until the holding tank is drained.
+Unnecessary, frequent flushing of the toilet will quickly deplete your fresh water supply and fill the black tank.
+If the black tank becomes full, the toilet cannot be used until the tank is drained.

-To keep cassette holding tank blockage to a minimum:
+To keep black tank blockage to a minimum:

-- Cover the bottom of the cassette holding tank with water immediately after dumping. - Movement while driving will help liquefy solids in the cassette holding tank.
+- Cover the bottom of the black tank with water immediately after dumping. - Movement while driving will help liquefy solids in the black tank.
 Adding water to the tank will also help. - Only use an RV approved biodegradable 1-ply tissue paper and deodorizing agents specifically designed for use in RV holding tank systems.
 These products are available directly from your dealer and most camping supply stores. - Never use chlorine or caustic chemicals such as drain opener or laundry bleach in your toilet. - Never allow foreign objects (non-dissolving items) such as hygiene products, paper towels, wipes, or diapers to be flushed through the toilet.